 Research before placing an order and beware of blends.
 Look at the history and the background of the coffee plantation before buying.
 For the highest quality, get your coffee from the small farms.
 You should also look out for coffee certified by the Hawaiian Department of Agriculture.

 Even the best coffee can taste terrible if prepared incorrectly.
 To bring out the full flavors of Kona, follow the steps below:

-For a fresh cup of coffee, always buy whole beans and store they away from too much light and moisture.
-The best place to store your coffee beans is in the freezer taking the package out only when you are ready to grind and brew.
+For a fresh cup of coffee, always buy whole beans and store them away from too much light and moisture.
+You might consider storing your coffee beans is in the freezer, taking the package out only when you are ready to grind and brew.

 The Aeropress produces a clean and crisp taste.
 You may also use a French press if you are looking for a heavier and richer flavor.
 In the French press, the grounds stay in the water longer than in an Aeropress or other devices where water only flows through the ground coffee.